-The files that were previously saved onto a floppy disk or USB memory drive must now be installed onto the new HDD.
+The files that were previously saved onto a USB memory drive must now be installed onto the new HDD.
 The network analyzer must be powered up and operating.

-- 1. Insert the storage device containing the backup files: either the floppy disk into the floppy disk drive, or the USB memory drive into a USB port. - 2.
+- 1. Insert the USB memory drive containing the backup files into a USB port. - 2.
 Click on START.
-(It may be necessary to exit the Network Analyzer application.)
+(It may be necessary to exit the Network Analyzer application.) - 3.
+Point to Programs, Accessories, and then open Windows Explorer.

-- 3. Point to Programs, Accessories, and then open Windows Explorer. - 4.
-Navigate to C:\Program Files\Agilent\Network Analyzer. - 5.
-Copy each of the backup files from the floppy disk or USB memory drive to the HDD. - 6.
+- 4. Navigate to C:\Program Files\Agilent\Network Analyzer. - 5.
+Copy each of the backup files from the USB memory drive to the HDD. - 6.
 Navigate to D:\CalFiles\. - 7.
-Copy the backup files prefixed with ${\tt mxcalfile}$ from the floppy disk or USB memory drive to the HDD. - 8.
-After all files have been copied, remove the storage device containing the backup files: either the floppy disk from the analyzer's disk drive, or the USB memory drive from the USB port. - 9.
+Copy the backup files prefixed with mxcalfile from the USB memory drive to the HDD. - 8.
+After all files have been copied, remove the USB memory drive from the USB port. - 9.
 Exit Windows Explorer.